zyteo/lovely_money/README.md

 Added another currencies code list to constants file so that a dropdown list can be used when adding transactions.

-Trying to adjust username on the dashboard screen
+Trying to adjust username on the dashboard screen.

+- 10 Jul: Adjusted new transaction dialog such that the state updates upon each change.

+Timeofday format changed so that Timeofday(xx) does not show after time picker is selected.

 ```